When I launched this blog in late 2018, I was determined to make money blogging online.

 Your affiliate link is trackable, so whenever someone clicks on it and makes a purchase, the affiliate program knows it was you who sent the customer their way, and you earn a commission.

 Now, this link looks terrible.
-It’s difficult to remember when you’re writing blog posts and want to include it in your content.
+It’s impossible to remember when I’m writing blog posts and want to include it in my content.